 Kuwata's crush on Maizono is fairly obvious; their positions (with his arm nearly around her) in Naegi's class portrait suggests she reciprocated during the lost two years.
 It makes what they do to each other that much worse.

 Naegi keeps getting invited to people's rooms in their final free time events.
-Possibly taken out of tease level in School Mode, where after he finishes each person's free time sequence he gets a pair of their undies.
+Possibly taken out of tease level in School Mode, where once he reaches the good ending with a character's Relationship Values maxed-out he gets a pair of their undies.

 Spoiler Opening: Along with introducing the cast, the opening sequence contains brief flashes Foreshadowing in-game events, most prominently borrowing from a Cutscene showcasing one of the murderers' punishment.